These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 - HIPAA Compliance: hipaa@palm-ER.com

-- BAA Requests: baa@palm-ER.com
+- BAA Questions: baa@palm-ER.com

 - Security Reporting: security@palm-ER.com